 - Norway will phase out tax breaks for expensive EVs starting in January 2023.

-However, although the Chinese EV market may take some time to adapt to the new subsidy-free scenario, the situation is not entirely negative.
-There may be a deceleration in demand due to the end of Chinese subsidies for EVs, but it should not lead to a decrease.
-Apart from this, reduced access to EV charging points remains a significant challenge, according to consumer trends in the automotive industry.
+However, although the Chinese EV market may take some time to adapt to the new subsidy-free scenario, the situation is optimistic.
+Demand may decelerate due to the end of Chinese subsidies for EVs, but it should not lead to a decrease.
+Apart from this, reduced access to EV charging points remains a significant challenge, according to consumer trends in automotive industry.

 How Will Adapting to Evolving Tech Landscape Help Automakers?